How to Achieve Effective Software Delivery

 5. Deployment Phase Challenges

 Deployment challenges revolve around container orchestration failures and blue-green deployment synchronization.
+Delays or issues in deployment can hinder the timely delivery of software updates, making it harder to keep applications current and responsive to user needs.
 Teams must manage database migration errors, SSL certificate expirations, and zero-downtime deployment complexities.

 6. Maintenance Phase Challenges